Keyboard shortcuts

 Multiplexing heartbeats

-To reduce the number of RPCs to only one, we can introduce multiplexer and demultiplexer in the nodes.
+To reduce the number of RPCs to only one, we will install multiplexer (Mux) and demultiplexer (Demux) in the nodes.
 The two heartbeats are buffered in the multiplexer and sent in a batched RPC to the destination node.
 In the destination node, the demultiplexer will split the batched RPC into individual heartbeats and send them to the corresponding processes.

 graph LR